Green Springs Park

-Green Springs Park is public park in Enterprise, Florida featuring a green-hued sulfur spring.
+Green Springs Park is public park in Enterprise, Florida, featuring a green-hued sulfur spring.
 The spring was once part of a 19th-century health resort and the surrounding area is a notable archeological site.
 After more than 20 years of effort to acquire and develop the site, the park finally opened in September 2008.

 Description

 Green Springs Park is located near the north shore of Lake Monroe, approximately 2.5 miles east of Interstate 4 in Enterprise, Florida.
 The spring supplies fresh water to Lake Monroe from the Florida aquifer.
 The spring basin is about 70 ft wide by about 76 ft deep.
 The water varies in color depending on the time of year, changing from green in the spring to more of a turquoise color in summer, back to green in the fall and finally to jade in the winter.

-The park's ecosystem is primarily a hardwood hammock, host to several rare species of plant life, including Epidendrum magnoliae, or Green-fly orchid.
-A 12 ft paved path and numerous primitive paths cross and loop though the park, under cover of Live oak, Magnolia, Cedar and Pine.
-The park is also a trail head for two bicycle routes: the East Central Regional Rail trail and the Spring to Spring Trail.
+The park's ecosystem is primarily a hardwood hammock, host to several rare species of plant life, including Epidendrum magnoliae, or green-fly orchid.
+A 12 ft paved path and numerous primitive paths cross and loop though the park, under cover of live oak, magnolia, cedar and pine.
+The park is also a trail head for two bicycle routes: the East Central Regional Rail Trail and the Spring to Spring Trail.

 Green Springs Park is a significant archaeological and historical site.
 A huge shell midden existed near the spring run before being depleted for road building and fertilizer prior to 1885.
 The few remaining deposits contain primitive tools, pottery sherds, as well as remains of humans and animals.

 History

 Early history

-Green Springs was once an important site for Native Americans such as the Mayaca and the Seminole, who favored for the supposed healing properties of its sulfur water.
+Green Springs was once an important site for Native Americans, such as the Mayaca and the Seminole, who favored the supposed healing properties of its sulfur water.
 The area near the spring was first settled in 1841 by Cornelius Taylor.
 Taylor constructed a hotel on a large shell mound near where the spring run empties into Lake Monroe.
 He promoted his hotel as a health spa, offering the spring's "restorative" powers to people with illnesses.

 By 1883, the spring was on property owned by wealthy New York wine importer Frederic DeBary, whose DeBary Hall guests used the spring recreationally.